Special Garden Tours in May

 The STITT Garden in Cowichan Bay

 Guests were invited to visit the Stitt’s private garden, which had not been open for tours for many years.
-The garden is an established garden that had been meticulously created and cared for many years before Susan and Robert purchased the property.
-Their wish was to preserve the work of the previous owners.
-Over the years, they have added new garden beds to expand the beauty of the rhododendron collections to the front as well as the backyard area.
+The garden was meticulously created by Susan and Robert beginning in 2007, when they removed large fir trees from the fully treed property and built their home.
+Over the years, they continued to expand their rhododendron and companion plant collections in the front as well as the expansive backyard areas.
 The ocean view provides the serene backdrop to the flowing garden beds.
+Later, they also purchased a neighbouring property to preserve the trees, rhododendrons and azaleas planted by previous owners.

 Captivating view